eduardo-caroli/eduardo-caroli/README.md

 - 👋 Hi, I’m @eduardo-caroli
-- 👀 I’m interested in Python and Lua programming, game development and using my skills to help whoever needs me and improve whatever i can improve.
+- 👀 I have been working with iOS development for almost a year now.
+I'm also interested in low level systems, Assembly and C Programming.
-- 🌱 I’m currently on my first semester of college
+- 🌱 I’m currently on my fourth semester of college, and excited to learn more and dive deeper into the world of coding
-- 💞️ I’m looking to collaborate on Python and Lua projects
+- 💞️ I’m looking to collaborate on C, Assembly, Python and Swift projects!
 - 📫 How to reach me:
     email: @eduardodovalecaroli@gmail.com